• Mumbai, India

 It is a type of therapy where the drug is injected into a vein to control cancer and relieve symptoms.
 It usually consists of a specific number of cycles given for a particular period.
 The goal of chemotherapy is to destroy cancers that are left after surgery or to shrink cancer and slow the growth of the tumor if it recurs.

-Other potential side effects of chemotherapy are the inability to become pregnant and experiencing early menopause.
+Other potential side effects of chemotherapy include the inability to become pregnant and experiencing early menopause.
 Some drugs may cause hearing loss and kidney damage.
-Hence patients can be given extra fluid to protect their kidneys.
+Hence, patients can be given extra fluid to protect their kidneys.
 Talk with your doctor about the side effects and how they can be prevented.

-Target therapy is a type of treatment where specific genes, proteins, or tissues are treated that contributes to cancer growth and survival.
+Targeted therapy is a type of treatment where specific genes, proteins, or tissues are treated that contribute to cancer growth and survival.
 This treatment prevents the growth of cancerous cells and restricts the damage to healthy cells.
 Not all tumors have the same target for treatment.

-Hence doctors, run tests to identify the genes, proteins, and other factors in the tumor to better match each patient with the effective treatment.
-There can be different side effects for each treatment, hence talk to your doctor and prevent or manage it.
+Hence, doctors, run tests to identify the genes, proteins, and other factors in the tumor to better match each patient with an effective treatment.
+There can be different side effects for each treatment; hence, talk to your doctor to prevent or manage it.

-To know more, please visit the targeted therapy page.
+To learn more, please visit the targeted therapy page.

 Book Experts Opinion